py4/recomify/README.md

 # Shopify Embedded Application Example

 This is an example application for building Shopify Embedded Applications.
-Your application credentials need to have embedded access make see this example work locally.
+Your application credentials need to have embedded access to make this example work locally.

 The example uses Ruby on Rails as a backend framework but the Shopify Embedded API is JavaScript based, so it is backend language/framework agnostic.
 Use this as a reference.